 All students on these programmes must have occupational health clearance before commencing their placements.
-This will involve a screening meeting with an Occupational Health nurse and could involve having injections.
+This will involve an Occupational Health assessment with an Occupational Health Practitioner and could involve injections and obtaining blood samples.

 If you have any questions or concerns please contact your tutor or a member of the Occupational Health team.